 The story of what happened when the world was destroyed and how the people who lived tried to make it new again.

-Flood is an extraordinary year-long epic commissioned for Hull 2017 that will be told online, live in Hull and on BBC television.
-It is created by the ground-breaking Leeds-based theatre company Slung Low, directed by artistic director Alan Lane and written by award-winning playwright James Phillips.
+Flood was an extraordinary year-long epic commissioned for Hull 2017 that unfolded online, live in Hull and on BBC television.
+It was created by the ground-breaking Leeds-based theatre company Slung Low, directed by artistic director Alan Lane and written by award-winning playwright James Phillips.

-Flood is their most ambitious and experimental project to date; mixing live performance, special effects, film and digital elements to tell a story across an entire year.
-The story will be told throughout four compelling parts.
-People seeing it will be able to experience each section as a stand-alone piece, or follow the entire series with each part enriching and linking to every other.
+Flood was their most ambitious and experimental project to date; mixing live performance, special effects, film and digital elements to tell a story across an entire year.
+The story was told throughout four compelling parts.
+People seeing it were able to experience each section as a stand-alone piece, or follow the entire series with each part enriching and linking to every other.

-Part One: From the Sea – is a short film in which the story begins, when a girl is raised from the depths of the sea.
+Part One: From the Sea – was a short film in which the story begins, when a girl is raised from the depths of the sea.